+You don’t want your website to simply be “good enough.”
 If you are handling a nonprofit’s website design, email newsletters, or any other promotional material, then it’s likely that you’ve invested a good amount of time trying to figure out ways to keep your audience engaged.
-The longer your audience stay on your page and read through your content, the better are your chances of attracting more donations through your campaign.
+The longer your audience stays on your page and reads through your content, the better your chances of attracting more donations through your campaign.

 Using the right font is particularly important for nonprofit organizations when trying to create awareness about a problem and attract more donations for the good cause.
-One of the surest ways to give your users a great experience and grab their attention is to use the best font choices.
+One sure way to give your users a great experience and grab their attention is to use the best font choices.
 According to Mikael Cho, the co-founder of Oomph, fonts have a definite impact on the psychology of the audience.

 Here are some tips to improve your font choices: